When It's Better to Wait, Before Rolling Your 401(k) Over

 Some employers may even allow you to take out a loan from an old 401(k).

-This is an advantage over rolling it over to an IRA and then pulling the money back out since it allows you to
+This is an advantage over rolling it over to an IRA and then pulling the money back out since it allows you to side step having to pay income taxes on the distribution.

 You also get out of having to pay the 10 percent early withdrawal penalty as long as you repay the loan.